GabrieleSantin/GabrieleSantin.github.io/_pages/tutorial-SIAM-CSE.md

 ---
 layout: archive
-title: "Tutorial SIAM-CSE"
+title: "A Hands-on Introduction to Geometric Deep Learning, with Examples in PyTorch Geometric"
 permalink: /tutorial-SIAM-CSE/
 author_profile: true
 ---

-# **A Hands-on Introduction to Geometric Deep Learning, with Examples in PyTorch Geometric**
+#